Fiscal Year 2010 Pollution Prevention Grant Summaries

 The university will build upon a previous EPA-funded project in which Rowan students performed assessments at pharmaceutical facilities.
 Based on this experience, the university will develop transferable tools that will assist pharmaceutical companies in their effort to identify source reduction opportunities, obtain necessary technical information and design cost effective P2 strategies.

 The university will implement a smart electrical metering system and energy management protocol on two university campuses to reduce energy consumption.
 This project will serve as a demonstration for schools in the university system and within other higher learning institutions in New Jersey.

 EPA grant: $75,000

-The University will implement a project, entitled the "Water Champions Program," in which high school students will be trained to conduct water audits at their schools and will recognize participating schools at Water Champions.
-Through this program, the schools will be able to identify water conservation opportunities in their facilitie
+The university will implement a project, entitled the "Water Champions Program," in which high school students will be trained to conduct water audits at their schools and will recognize participating schools at Water Champions.
+Through this program, the schools will be able to identify water conservation opportunities in their facilities.

 Maryland Department of the Environment (MDE)

 EPA grant: $38,500

 MDE will provide technical assistance and recognition of P2 activities through administration of the Maryland Green Registry.